Before I begin, I am giving all of you a homework assignment.

-It is within the worst year we have experienced in our lives I don’t need to stack the deck against us within our home.
-Some of you might have superstitions or little things you believe in.
+I don’t need to stack the deck against us in our home during the worst year of our lives.
+Some of you may have superstitions or little things you believe in.

-This is what I believe in: I don’t want someone else’s bad vibes all over my stuff, in our personal space.
+This is what I believe in: I don’t want someone else’s negative energy all over my belongings in our personal space.

 Kidding.
 But you get the idea.